-The attic access is located in the master bedroom closet.
-The attic was entered and inspected from within.
+The attic access holes are located in the south bedroom closet and in the sitting room off of the deck.
+The attic spaces were entered and inspected from within.

 The attic is adequately vented.
 There are two types of ventilation systems that are typically used in today's design and construction.
 Natural (passive) and Mechanical (pressure).
 Passive attic ventilation allows for moisture laden air, that migrates into the attic from the living space below to move out into the atmosphere without forming condensation on cool surfaces within the attic.
 This method used in design and construction is the most efficient and time tested.